johnko/doc/README.md

 doc
 ===

-This code repository contains documentation, how-to, and mirrored instructions in `Markdown` text.
+This code repository contains documentation, how-to, and mirrored instructions in `Markdown` text and some resources in PDF.

 Changes in Markdown are easier to compare.